 What are Protected Rights? ** Contracting Out Ended 5th April 2012 **

 Part of your National Insurance Contributions are used to pay for your Basic State Pension.
-In addition, some of your contributions used to also pay towards a second tier State Pension called the State Second Pension (S2P), it used to be known as SERPS (State Earnings Related Pension Scheme).
+In addition, some of your contributions used also pay towards a second tier State Pension called the State Second Pension (S2P), it used to be known as SERPS (State Earnings Related Pension Scheme).

-For most working employees therefore, they used to building up TWO state pensions.
+For most working employees therefore, they are used building up TWO state pensions.
 However, either via a private pension or your company pension if you had one, you could elect to 'contract out' of the State System just for this second tier pension and have it paid into your own pension.
 This is where your 'protected rights' came in.

 Contracting out of The State Second Pension via an appropriate Personal Pension or Stakeholder Pension and for some money purchase company pension schemes was and generally still is known as 'Protected Rights'.
 Your 'protected rights' rules are detailed on this page.